rsolano60/AntGuardian/README.md

 Antminer SSH monitor and auto-restart tool

-Compatible with all antminers that use BMMiner
+Compatible with all antminers that use BMMiner and have SSH acces enabled

 Restarts miner when accepted shares do not increase in 95 seconds

 ### Prerequisites

-A computer with Python
+* A computer with Python

 All Mac and Linux computers come with Python pre-installed

-You also might need to install Python paramiko module for SSH comunication using the command:
+* Install Python paramiko module for SSH comunication using the command:

 (Windows) COMMAND:
 ```sh
 py -m pip install paramiko
 ```
-You may not need to do this for Mac/Linux, but it can´t hurt to do it anyway

 (Mac and Linux) COMMAND:
 ```sh
 pip install paramiko